Fitness For Purpose Score

 An NPS Alternative

-There are some antidotes to NPS’s failings.
+There are some antidotes to NPS’ failings.
 The second question asking reviewers to “tell us why you gave the rating in the previous question?” provides the opportunity for short narratives.
 These micro-narratives can be clustered using a tool such as Sensemaker and useful information can be extracted.
 There may be actionable information hidden in the clustering of narratives.
 This advanced use of NPS information is very much still in its infancy and not readily available to many or most businesses.

-I’ve decided to introduce a new metric into our own surveys.
+Therefore, I’ve decided to introduce a new metric into our own surveys.
 I call this Fitness For Purpose Score.
 I am hopeful this will become a key strategic planning tool in Enterprise Services Planning.

 Fitness For Purpose Score

-It is often true that businesses do not know the purpose with which a customer consumes their product or service.
-A product or service designed for a specific purpose may get used for something else.
+Businesses often lack knowledge about the purpose for which customers consume their products or services.
+A product or service that is designed for a specific purpose may end up being used for something else entirely.
 Some of the more famous examples are washing machines used to make lassi yogurt drinks for Indian restaurants.
 In evolutionary science, this is known as an exaptation: where something designed for one purpose is adapted for use with another purpose.
 To have actionable metrics for product or service delivery improvement, you need to understand the customer’s purpose for consuming your offering.
 When you understand this purpose, you can create the appropriate fitness criteria metrics.

 Strategic Marketing with Fit for Purpose